eight04/ptt-mail-backup/README.rst

     -r START END, --range START END
                           specify a range (inclusive).
 Negative values and zeros are allowed, they are treated as (last_index + value) i.e. --range 0 0 would download the last mail.
+This option could be used multiple times.
     --all                 download all

 或是 ``python -m ptt_mail_backup ...``。